(Last updated on January 18th, 2023)

 Read More: Killer Full Suspension Mountain Bikes Under $3000: Top Picks (2023)

-Final Thoughts On Motorcycles
+Final Thoughts on Motorcycles

 First of all, it’s both street-legal and race-worthy.
 It can straddle both worlds with ease.
 It hits those high speeds of 194 mph and can accelerate from 0 to 60 mph in just 2.47 seconds.
 At lower speeds, it’s a docile and comfortable bike, so it is ok if you’re still a beginner.
 But it revs up smoothly and rides fast on the course, too.